joemueller11/MyRecipes_Website/README.md

 This website utilizes local storage for users to upload and store recipe data to their own devices.
 The first page of this website allows users to browse their saved recipes by meal category (breakfast, lunch, dinner, dessert).
 Users can select a meal category and view recipes stored within the category.
 The second page of the website allows users to submit recipe infomation such as ingredients, cooking instructions, etc. All form fields must be filled out before submitting.

 ## Credits
-Misha Dyer
+Misha Dyer,
-Joseph Miller
+Joseph Miller,
-Mohammed Hossain
+Mohammed Hossain,
-Jennifer Savino
+Jennifer Savino,
 Matthew Young

 ## License